BoFu001/AndroidDevChallenge-Jetpack-Compose/README.md

 ## :scroll: Description
 <!--- Describe your app in one or two sentences -->
 Hello, I'm Bo Fu.
 I tried my best to complete this project with Jetpack Compose.
 I implemented also a little bit animation, however, it is still simple.
 But I still like it.
-In this single page application you can see a time indicator and two buttons, when you tap on "START", it begains to count down, if you tap on "STOP", it stops.
+In this single page application you can see a time indicator and two buttons, when you tap on "START", it begins to count down, if you tap on "STOP", it stops.
 Is it funny?

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->